Dave Guard: Early life

 Guard participated in sports, and was a member of Punahou's ROTC battalion.
 In his junior year he participated in musical skits along with a number of other classmates who, like himself, had by that time also had become accomplished musicians.
 Guard left Punahou at the end of his junior year, completing his final year of high school at the Menlo School, a private prep school that helped him prepare for acceptance and matriculation at nearby Stanford University.
 At Stanford, Guard was a member of the Beta Chi chapter of Sigma Nu fraternity.
 He graduated from Stanford with a degree in economics in 1956.

-Career (1955–61)
+1955–61 career

 When Shane left the Calypsonians and returned to Hawaii to work in his family's business, Guard added two members, bassist Joe Gannon and vocalist Barbara Bogue, making the Calypsonians a quartet.
 Later, when Reynolds also left the Calypsonians, Guard replaced him with Don MacArthur to keep the quartet format intact, but by that time the national interest in calypso rhythms was waning, while Guard's musical growth was reaching out from calypso as well.
-Still appreciating Caribbean rhythms and vocals, but given his more eclectic folk music interests, Guard changed the name of the four Calypsonians to The Kingston Quartet.
+Still appreciating Caribbean rhythms and vocals, but given his more eclectic folk music interests, Guard changed the name of the four Calypsonians to the Kingston Quartet.